felipebarcelos07/python-learning/README.md

 Key highlights of this repository:

+Coding Standarts: I follow PEP 8 guidelines and use meaningful comments to ensure code readability and maintainability.

 Practical Examples: Small projects like grade calculators, currency converters, and automation tools.

 Fundamental Concepts: Applying variables, data types (int and float), conditional logic (if/else), and f-string formatting.